Lambda-CDM model: Overview

 This combination greatly simplifies the equations of general relativity into a form called the Friedmann equations.
 These equations specify the evolution of the scale factor of the universe in terms of the pressure and density of a perfect fluid.
 The evolving density is composed of different kinds of energy and matter, each with its own role in affecting the scale factor.
 For example, a model might include baryons, photons, neutrinos, and dark matter.
 These component densities become parameters extracted when the model is constrained to match astrophysical observations.
-The model aims to describe the observable universe from approximately 0.1 s to the present.
+The model aims to describe the observable universe from approximately 0.1 seconds to the present.

 The most accurate observations which are sensitive to the component densities are consequences of statistical inhomogeneity called "perturbations" in the early universe.
 Since the Friedmann equations assume homogeneity, additional theory must be added before comparison to experiments.
 Inflation is a simple model producing perturbations by postulating an extremely rapid expansion early in the universe that separates quantum fluctuations before they can equilibrate.
 The perturbations are characterized by additional parameters also determined by matching observations.

 Finally, the light which will become astronomical observations must pass through the universe.
 The latter part of that journey will pass through ionized space, where the electrons can scatter the light, altering the anisotropies.
 This effect is characterized by one additional parameter.